contentful/ContentfulBundle/README.md

 [![Build Status](https://travis-ci.org/contentful/ContentfulBundle.svg?branch=master)](https://travis-ci.org/contentful/ContentfulBundle)

-Symfony2 Bundle for the Contentful SDK.
+Symfony Bundle for the Contentful SDK.

 [Contentful][1] is a content management platform for web applications, mobile apps and connected devices.
 It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
 Contentful offers tools for managing editorial teams and enabling cooperation between organizations.

 This Bundle requires at least PHP 5.5.9 and Symfony 2.7.
-PHP 7 is supported.
+PHP 7 and Symfony 3 are supported.

 The SDK is currently in beta.
 The API might change at any time.